How to stop sugar sneaking into your child's diet

 Keep fruit drinks, soda and sugary beverages out of the house.

 "There's no nutritional benefit to drinking sugar-sweetened beverages," Isoldi said.
-AND although liquid calories can still add up, you don't feel as full as you would from solid foods.
+And although liquid calories can still add up, you don't feel as full as you would from solid foods.
 The result?
 People who drink sugary beverages don't necessarily cut back on their calorie intake to compensate.

 For an alternative to soda, dilute 4 ounces unsweetened juice with 4 ounces seltzer water and flavor with lemon, lime or other fresh fruit.